On this page:

 Eradicating invasive plants from suburban gardens is central to preserving the native ecosystem around Canberra.
 Invasive weeds commonly escape from gardens into bushland where they grow vigorously, threatening local plant and animal species.

 Weed swap is a free program supported by the ACT Parks and Conservation Service.
 The program is run in conjunction with the Australian Native Plants Society.
 Residents of Canberra may bring in their invasive plants and exchange them for free native plants.
-Commonly held in early autumn and spring each year.

 For more information see the following brochures: